Marilyn Monroe: 1954–1955: Conflicts with 20th Century-Fox and marriage to Joe DiMaggio

 After filming for The Seven Year Itch wrapped up in November 1954, Monroe left Hollywood for the East Coast, where she and photographer Milton Greene founded their own production company, Marilyn Monroe Productions (MMP)—an action that has later been called "instrumental" in the collapse of the studio system.
 Monroe stated that she was "tired of the same old sex roles" and asserted that she was no longer under contract to Fox, as it had not fulfilled its duties, such as paying her the promised bonus.
 This began a year-long legal battle between her and Fox in January 1955.
 The press largely ridiculed Monroe, and she was parodied in the Broadway play Will Success Spoil Rock Hunter?
 (1955), in which her lookalike Jayne Mansfield played a dumb actress who starts her own production company.

 After founding MMP, Monroe moved to Manhattan and spent 1955 studying acting.
 She took classes with Constance Collier and attended workshops on method acting at the Actors Studio, run by Lee Strasberg.
 She grew close to Strasberg and his wife Paula, receiving private lessons at their home due to her shyness, and soon became a family member.
 She replaced her old acting coach, Natasha Lytess, with Paula; the Strasbergs remained an important influence for the rest of her career.
 Monroe also started undergoing psychoanalysis, as Strasberg believed that an actor must confront their emotional traumas and use them in their performances.

-Monroe continued her relationship with DiMaggio despite the ongoing divorce process; she also dated actor Marlon Brando and playwright Arthur Miller.
-She had first been introduced to Miller by Elia Kazan in the early 1950s.
-The affair between Monroe and Miller became increasingly serious after October 1955, when her divorce was finalized and he separated from his wife.
+Monroe continued her relationship with DiMaggio despite the ongoing divorce process; she also briefly dated actor Marlon Brando.
+According to Brando, they maintained an intermittent relationship until she died.
+She began a more serious affair with playwright Arthur Miller.
+Their relationship became increasingly serious after October 1955, when Monroe's divorce was finalized and Miller left his wife Mary Slattery.
 The studio urged her to end it, as Miller was being investigated by the FBI for allegations of communism and had been subpoenaed by the House Un-American Activities Committee, but Monroe refused.
 The relationship led to the FBI opening a file on her.
+After years of investigation, the FBI found no evidence linking Marilyn Monroe to the Communist Party of the United States, concluding, "Subject's views are very positively and concisely leftist; however, if she is being actively used by the Communist Party, it is not general knowledge among those working with the movement in Los Angeles."